intelligent-username/Contests/README.md

 # Contests

-## All the contests I have done for practice
+## All the Contests I've (practice)
-Complete/Incomplete Marked at the top
-Link/resource also placed at the top
+Complete/Incomplete Status Marked at the top Link/resource also placed at the top

 ## So far Includes: